EndPointCorp/end-point-blog/2018/07/17/recommender-mxnet.html.md

 The above `DataIter` class expects to be given a `numpy` array with all the training examples.
 The first dimension represents a user, second an item and third the rating.

-Here's the code for reading data from disk and feeding it into the `DataIter`'s constructor:
+Here’s the code for reading data from disk and feeding it into the `DataIter`’s constructor:

 ```python
 def get_data(batch_size):